Information & FAQ

 Is the house easy to get to?

 Yes.
 As the map on the website shows, there is only one coast road south of Mombasa to the Tanzanian border.
-Jinchini is one of a row of beachfront houses after you pass through Msambweni township.
+Jinchini is one of a row of beachfront houses after you pass through Msambweni town.

-- As you travel south on the main road, Msambweni is a left hand turn-off some 20 minutes’ drive after you have passed through Ukunda/Diani.
+- As you travel south on the main road, Msambweni is a left hand turn-off some 30 minutes’ drive after you have passed through Ukunda/Diani.
 Shortly after passing Base Titanium, you will see a tall mast and a police station.

 - Bear right at the first fork and then sharp left at the next crossroads, alongside the football pitch.